yuliazherebtsova/angular-weather-app/README.md

 ## General Information

-Simple weather applicaction, a pet-project to learn Angular fremework main features
+Simple weather applicaction, a pet-project to learn Angular framework main features.

+The application shows current weather at your location or you can select other city.

 ## Technologies Used